libp2a/libp2a-node/README.md

 In order to make remote calls using natural language predictable, secure and fast we cannot use LLMs on every call.
 That's why we don't.

-When running a command with `call`, the first step is to parse the prompt and build an execution plan.
+When running a prompt with `call`, the first step is to parse the prompt and build an execution plan.
 We do use LLMs here to detect which functions should be executed, which variables map to which params, and the transformations needed to compose the functions (if more than one is needed).

-Because we know the input and output type of every function, we can guarantee the compositions inside the execution plan are correct.
-This does not mean that all prompts are valid
+Because we know the input and output type of every function, we can guarantee the composition inside the execution plan is correct.

 The execution plan is built and cached on the server.
 That means that, once parsed, `call` commands are: